Particular/docs.particular.net/nservicebus/upgrades/7to8/pipeline.md

 ## Message mutators with Dependancy Injection (DI)

 Message mutators that operate on serialized messages (`IMutateIncomingTransportMessages` and `IMutateOutgoingTransportMessages`) in NServiceBus version 8 represent the message payload as `ReadOnlyMemory<byte>` instead of `byte[]`.
 As a result, the messages are immutable and it is no longer possible to change their content.
-Instead, a modified copy of the payload must be provided.
+Instead, a modified copy of the payload must be provided and assigned to the `Body` property of the context.

 In NServiceBus version 7 and below message mutators could be registered in two ways: using a dedicated `endpointConfiguration.RegisterMessageMutator` API or via a dependency injection container.
 In version 8 only the dedicated API is supported.
 Mutators registered in the container are ignored.